 (3) Evelyn’s Favorite Pasta

-Seeing that prompted me to ask my server, again, if the gluten-free pasta was cooked in dedicated and clean pasta water.
+Seeing that prompted me to ask my server, again, if the gluten-free pasta was cooked in the dedicated and clean pasta water.
 My server said he “thought” it was but said he would check what went wrong.

-Apparently, according to the Nima Sensor app, no pasta dish at the Cheesecake Factory has ever passed the Nima Sensor test.
+According to the Nima Sensor app, no pasta dish at the Cheesecake Factory has ever passed the Nima Sensor test.
 Nor has the sweet corn tamale cakes or any salad dressing – beware!

 (4) Godiva(R) Chocolate Cheesecake

-I must admit, I was very hesitant to order this cake.
+The next item I tested for hidden gluten was the Godiva Chocolate Cheesecake.
+I was very hesitant to order this cake.
 It’s displayed in the same display case as all the other cheesecakes.
-The gluten-free cheesecakes are on the top shelf (so no other cake crumbs drip on them) but they are still exposed to cross contact.
+The gluten-free cheesecakes are on the top shelf (so no other cake crumbs drip on them), but they are still exposed to cross-contact.

 I asked my server a few more questions before ordering it, including: